kaiarup/Diabetes-Prediction/README.md

 - Outcome (Class variable: 0 or 1)

 ## Objective
-The goal is to filter out all records where any independent variable has a value of 0 (excluding the Outcome column).
+First goal is to filter out all records where any independent variable has a value of 0 (excluding the Outcome column).
+Second goal is to ..

 ## Steps to Process Data in Google Colab